• Skip to primary navigation

 More recently I filled my white chocolate brains with peanut butter fudge and jelly.
 You can see the recipe and video tutorial to make PB&J Candy Brains, here.

 My guests always comment on how real the brains look.
-To get the realistic brain-shape you’ll need to use some silicone brain molds.
+To get the realistic brain shape you'll need to use some silicone brain molds.

 Cake Ball Brains